Skip to content

 (rf/restore-epoch :app/main target))

 The walk-history-then-restore shape is the canonical pair-tool gesture; render-tree visualisers, "what did this event do?" probes, and conformance harnesses all build on the same primitives.
-Tools that want post-restore confirmation without registering a trace listener can re-call (rf/get-frame-db :app/main) and diff against the pre-restore snapshot.
+Tools that want post-restore confirmation without registering a trace listener can re-call (rf/app-db-value :app/main) and diff against the pre-restore snapshot.

 Pair-tool writes — state injection